Enhancing Scene Coordinate Regression with Efficient Keypoint Detection and Sequential Information: Methods

 where $\mathcal{S}_i$ is the salient score of $\mathbf{p}_i$.

 We train \( f_S \) using a two-step pipeline on the ScanNet dataset \cite{dai2017scannet}.
 In the first step, we follow the approach outlined in \cite{brachmann2023accelerated} to train the backbone \( f_B \).
-In the second step, the parameters of \( f_B \) are fixed, and we utilize distillation techniques to train the KDH.
-Theoretically, any keypoint detector could serve as the teacher network.
-For our setup, we use the prediction of SuperPoint \cite{detone2018superpoint} as supervision signals.
+In the second step, the parameters of \( f_B \) are fixed, and the distillation techniques are utilized to train the KDH.
+We use the prediction of SuperPoint \cite{detone2018superpoint} as supervision signals as it is simple, efficient, and performs excellently.
 The loss function is defined as:

 where $\mathcal{L}_{CE}$ is the cross-entropy loss and $\mathcal{T}'_K$ is the prediction of the teacher network.
 We also experimented with a multi-task learning approach \cite{sarlin2019coarse} to train $f_S$, but found that the two-step pipeline produced better results.
-This is probably because the difficulty of the two tasks differs significantly: specifically, training a keypoint detector is much simpler than training a universal scene encoder.
-This disparity makes it challenging to balance the two tasks effectively.
+This may be attributed to the substantial difference in difficulty between these two tasks.
+Specifically, training a keypoint detector converges much faster than training a universal scene encoder.
+This disparity in task difficulty may lead to suboptimal training within a multitask network \cite{chen2018gradnorm}.